The Wage Gap Is More Damning Than You May Think (Plus Solutions)

-Women end up with a SHIT-TON less money than men when they retire–around 50% less.
+Women end up with a SHIT TON less money than men when they retire–anywhere between 35% and 50% less.
 We’re often told that it’s because women save less.
 Turns out, that’s not true.

 In fact, women save more, as a percentage of our salaries, than our male counterparts.
 Read that again: women are doing MORE than men but ending with LESS.
-(Don’t raise your hand if you’re not surprised.)
+(Shocked.
+I’m just shocked.)
 One study, done by Vanguard, shows that women of all ages who participate in voluntary plans put 6% more money towards retirement than men.
 Suspiciously, men end up with a much higher dollar figure in their accounts than women.

 So what gives?
 The real culprit here?
 Women earn less than men.
 A lower salary means a lower absolute dollar figure going into the 401(k), even if she’s committing a higher percentage of her earnings.